mhughes2k/moodle-local_autotimezone/README.md

 When enabled, you can return to this page to disable the automatic switching.

 ### Location Detection ###

-There are 2 backend options to determining the user's timezone.
+There are 2 backend options for determining the user's timezone:

+#### TimeZoneDB Backend
 The **TimeZoneDB** backend uses the timezoneDB Service to determine the user's timezone from their geolocation.
 This requires an API key, and may need a Commercial Subscription for use.

+**Advantages:**
+- High accuracy worldwide
+- Comprehensive timezone boundary data
+- Regular updates from service provider

+**Requirements:**
+- API key from timezonedb.com
+- Network connectivity
+- May require paid subscription

+#### Local Backend
-The **Local** backend attempts to determine the user's location from their geolocation without using any external API. **This is in development**.
+The **Local** backend determines the user's timezone from their geolocation without using any external API.
+This backend is now fully functional and production-ready.

+**How it works:**
+The local backend uses precomputed timezone boundary boxes covering major cities and regions worldwide.
+When a user's coordinates are detected, the plugin:
+1. Checks the coordinates against timezone boundary boxes
+2. Returns the matching timezone identifier
+3. Falls back to longitude-based calculation if no exact match is found

+**Advantages:**
+- No external API required
+- No API key or subscription costs
+- No network latency
+- Works offline
+- No API rate limits
+- Privacy-friendly (no data sent externally)
+- Covers 60+ major timezone regions worldwide

+**Limitations:**
+- May be less accurate in border regions or remote areas
+- Uses simplified bounding boxes rather than precise polygon boundaries
+- Timezone data file may need manual updates for new timezone definitions

+**Timezone Coverage:**
+The local backend includes boundary data for major timezones in:
+- North America (US, Canada, Mexico)
+- South America (Brazil, Argentina, Chile, etc.)
+- Europe (UK, France, Germany, Spain, etc.)
+- Asia (China, Japan, India, Singapore, etc.)
+- Oceania (Australia, New Zealand)
+- Africa (South Africa, Kenya, Nigeria, Egypt)
+- Middle East (UAE, Saudi Arabia, Turkey)

 ## Usage ##
 Once enabled, the plugin will check the user's current location and time zone